timberland-sig/rh-linux-poc/README.md

 For any other distribution or if you prefer manual installation:

-- Run `make install` to start a manual installation from an ISO
+- Run `make start` to start a manual installation from an ISO
 - Connect to the VM console and complete the OS installation
 - **Important**: Create a root account with SSH access during installation
 - After installation, **reboot**, login as the `root` user and **shutdown** the `target-vm`.
-- Run `make start` to continue the setup.
+- Run `make start` again to continue the setup.

 Run `make help` to see all available targets and configuration options.